rasmuse/biogas-residues-manure/README.md

 3. Obtain the indata (see below).

-4. If you are not working in the git repository root directory, also bring along the sampling settings:
+4. Work in the root directory of the git repository:

     ```
-    cp -r biogasrm/sampling-settings ~/my/working/directory
+    cd ~/path/to/biogas-residues-manure/

+    If you don't want to work there, that's fine too, but you have to copy out the `sampling-settings/` directory and the `Makefile`:

     ```
+    cp -r sampling-settings Makefile ~/my/working/directory
+    ```

-    (`sampling-settings/` should sit in the same directory as `indata/`)
+    (`sampling-settings/` and `Makefile` should sit in the same directory as `indata/`)

 5. `make preparations` (This may take a while.)